NicholasSebastian/nicola-store/web/README.md

 - Use bcrypt to encrypt passwords.

+- Sync Shopping Bag to database.

 ## Smaller Stuff

 - Component content from Sanity: Header categories(, newest collection) and Footer pages.
 - Language toggle for header and footer elements.
 - Footer social links.

-- Sync Shopping Bag to database.

 ## Even Smaller, Less Important Stuff

-- Remove the use of the 'fgFromBg' function.
 - Product Page recommendations.
 - Like the categories page, but for collections.
 - Shipping prices from Sanity.